sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 It was a fun experiment trying to reproduce this and seeing first hand how non-trivial it actually is to catch.

-This is my takeaway: If it was so tricky to reproduce knowing from the start what we're looking for, imagine how hard it'd be to detect in production code, if we're not vigilant?
+My takeaway: If it was so tricky to reproduce knowing from the start what we're looking for, imagine how hard it'd be to detect in production code, if we're not vigilant?